 Taipei is a busy and modern metropolis with a very strong Japanese influence.
 The downtown area is culturally divided into East and West.
 The West side, with its narrow streets and road side vendors, is considered the hallmark of old Taipei (Wanhua is the oldest district and home to many historic buildings).
 East Taipei on the other hand, with its swanky malls, chic boutiques, and upmarket restaurants/cafes, showcases the modern and international side of the city.
 Taipei is also known for its lively street-food scene and many night markets.
 I went to Taipei in january, it was raining constantly every day.
 So if you go in january, there's no need to wash your hair because the rain will do it for you.

 In Taipei, there's a toilet themed restaurant in Ximen.
 We were seated on toilet bowls, many meals are poop shaped, we ate on bath tubs and toilet bowls.
-The experience was hyped as "a novelty", but McDonalds has been serving "shit" food for years, so it's nothing new.
+The experience was hyped as "a novelty", but McDonalds has been serving "shit" food for years, so it's nothing new if you ask me.